Read for yourself how simple mydeposits is. Just select a process and follow our step by step guide..

 Both landlords and company landlords can join mydeposits.
 The definition of a company landlord is:

 You must protect deposits taken from your tenant within 30 days of receiving it.
-The deposit fee covers one AST agreement only and if applicable that Statutory Periodic Tenancy.
+The deposit fee covers the length of the fixed term tenancy agreement plus any rolling Statutory Periodic tenancy period, provided you inform us of the extension.
+There is no additional fee to extend the protection for a Statutory Periodic tenancy.
 If you issue a new AST then another deposit protection fee is required and a new fee paid.

 Your tenant hands you their deposit.